 These questions guided the exchange during our five-day workshop in Lódz/Poland from 15th to 20th September 2021.
 They were applied to the topics of the wars in Yugoslavia after the end of the East-West conflict, the German-German unification process, the situation of women in Poland during the 1990s, 200 years of the Greek Revolution, the resettlement of Karelians in Finland after the end of the Second World War, the transition in Spain from Franco dictatorship to representative democracy.
 It was an intense learning about other societies and to think in broader, European horizons – and thereby to understand the own perspective better.

 Simple methods - deep exchange

-From Educational Drama to biography work
+Drama And biography work